 Make sure to read How it Works first

 Prior to August 2022, Zeet only had projects, which are now referred to as apps.
 All customers have been automatically migrated from this system.
-For example: If you had a legacy project called "my-frontend", a new app would be created with the same name, within an environment called "production" and a project called "my-frontend".
+For example: If you had a legacy project called "my-frontend", a new app would be created with the same name, within a sub-group called "production" and a group called "my-frontend".

 The automatic migration does not know how your apps should be structured, so we suggest manually organizing your apps to better reflect this.
 For example: If you have migrated projects called "frontend", "backend" and "database", you can merge those into a single project with the following steps: